mabur/cvec234/docs/vectors.md

 ## Elementwise Operations

-Vectors can be added, subtracted, multiplied and divided elementwise using the arithmetic operators (+,-,*,/):
+Vectors can be added, subtracted, multiplied and divided elementwise using the arithmetic operators:
 ```clike
 double2 a = {1.0, 2.0};
 double2 b = {1.0, 2.0};